Cirsius/wispbot/README.md

 - !addwisp - adds a wisp server to the list (anyone can use)
 - !removewisp - removes a wisp server (owner only)
 - !setchannel - sets the channel where the list will be posted (owner only)
+- !removechannel - removes the channel where the list is posted (owner only)

 ### prerequisites
 - bun